awarrier99/Xavier/README.md

 # Xavier
-This repository hosts code for Xavier, a personal assistant powered by Artificial Intelligence (in progress).
+This repository hosts code for Xavier, a personal assistant powered by Artificial Intelligence (in development).

 ## Introduction
 The end goal of this project is to create an assistant which replicates functionality similar to Tony Stark's *Jarvis*.
 While working towards this goal, the team is working on smaller projects such as image labeling.
 This project uses the following languages and libraries: